appscode/blog/content/post/openshift-redis/index.md

 Now we have entered into the Redis CLI and we can create and delete as we want.
 Redis stores data as key value pair.
 In the above commands, we set the key "hello" to the value "world".

 > This was just one example of database deployment.
-The other databases that KubeDB suport are MySQL, Postgres, Elasticsearch, MongoDB, Memcached and MariaDB.
+The other databases that KubeDB support are MySQL, Postgres, Elasticsearch, MongoDB, Memcached and MariaDB.
 The tutorials on how to deploy these into the cluster can be found [HERE](https://kubedb.com/)

 ## Redis Clustering Features